roxanapopelena/Teashop_Website/README.md

-# Asses_SEM1
+# Chollerton Tearooms Simple Website
- Year 1 Web Tech project using HTML and CSS
+Simple Website developed using HTML and CSS for an imaginery business./ /
+-simple and modern design
+-responsive design
+-code validated using the W3C Markup Validation Service